IsaacCavallaro/cryptopals-crypto-challenges/README.md

 source venv/bin/activate  # On macOS/Linux
 ```

-2. Run a Challenge Script
+2. Run a challenge script
-For example, to run Challenge One:
+For example, to run challenge one:

 ```bash
 python src/set_one/challenge_one.py